asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 It uses Spring Cloud Streams as the default implementation, so it can connect to many different brokers via provided binders.

-And because everything is hidden behind interfaces we can encapsulate many Enterprise Integration Patterns:
+And because everything is hidden behind interfaces, we can encapsulate many Enterprise Integration Patterns:

 - Transactional Outbox: with MongoDB ChangeStreams, Plain SQL and Debezium SQL flavors
 - Business DeadLetter Queues: allowing you to route different business Exceptions to different DeadLetter queues for non-retrayable errors.